 About 4 in 10 Americans Say Health Care Should Be a Top Government Priority: AP-NORC poll

-The AP-NORC poll shows about 40% of U.S. adults list health care as a top government priority in 2026 amid concerns over rising medical costs and policy changes.
+About 40% of U.S. adults named health care as a top government priority for 2026 amid rising costs and policy changes, the AP-NORC poll finds.

 - The AP-NORC Center for Public Affairs Research found health care surged as a top priority for 2026, based on Dec.
 4-8 polling using NORC's AmeriSpeak Panel.